-The main components of the Group's risk governance and structure consists of the Board, the Audit Committee and the RMC.
-The structure allows for strategic risk discussions to take place between the Board, the Audit Committee and the RMC on a periodical basis.
-The summary of the accountabilities for the Board, the Audit Committee and the RMC under the risk governance structure are as follows:
+The main components of the Group's risk governance and structure consists of the Board and the ARMC.
+The structure allows for strategic risk discussions to take place between the Board and the ARMC on a periodical basis.
+The summary of the accountabilities for the Board and the ARMC under the risk governance structure are as follows: